aniketrarya/Black-Jack-Game-/README.md

-# Black-Jack-Game-
+# Black-Jack-Game
 This is a Black-Jack Game.
+It is card game.
+The rules of the game are:
+*ooooo